ecastillot/UTDQuake/README.md

 ## Development
 - 0.0.7:
+    - clients
         - utd:
-        UTD module is only used to read custom earthquake dataset (stations.db,catalog.csv,pics.db,mag.db)
+            UTD module is only used to write custom earthquake dataset (stations.db,catalog.csv,pics.db,mag.db)
         - fdsn:
             Custom FDSN client now is part of fdsn module
+    - core
+        - database: Load and read dataframes from sql (chunk is included)
+        - event: Different classes to manage different type of dataframes      (events,stations,picks)

 - 0.0.6:
     - tools: